Role of GCCs in India’s Rising Managed Office Space Demand

 Role of GCCs in Driving Demand for Managed Office Spaces

 GCCs have become major users of managed office spaces.
 By 2025, they are set to lease at least 45–50 million square feet of Grade A office space.
-Bengaluru’s office market is the trend leader in this respect, accounting for 34% of GCC leasing activity in the October–December 2024 quarter.
-It has appeared as the most sought-after finish line for GCCs due to its booming ecosystem, skilled workforce and well-developed infrastructure.
+Bengaluru’s office market is the trend leader in this respect, accounting for 34% of GCC leasing activity.

 Factors Influencing GCCs' Preference for Managed Spaces

-• Access to Talent Hubs: Proximity to urban centres ensures access to a highly skilled workforce, a critical factor for GCCs.
+• Access to Talent Hubs: Proximity to skilled workforce.

-• Focus on Core Functions: Outsourcing office management allows GCCs to concentrate on strategic operations and innovation.
+• Focus on Core Functions: GCCs can focus on strategic work.

 Drivers for Growth in Managed Office Space Demand